KhronosGroup/glTF-Sample-Models/2.0/TextureLinearInterpolationTest/README.md

   ![incorrect](screenshot/incorrect.png)

 > ⚠️ _**WARNING**: For technical and historical reasons, some engines — particularly those using WebGL 1.0 — apply sRGB decoding in the fragment shader.
 Such engines will "fail" this test, which is designed specifically to highlight a difference that is generally quite subtle.
-Engines are encouraged to use features like [EXT_sRGB](https://developer.mozilla.org/en-US/docs/Web/API/EXT_sRGB) (or equivalent) moving forward._
+Modern APIs like WebGL 2.0 and WebGPU provide effective ways to avoid this issue._

 ## License Information